bitfieldaudio/OTTO/README.md

     libjack-jackd2-dev\
     libgles2-mesa-dev -y
 ```
+**NOTE:** On Debian 8-/Ubuntu 16.04-, you will get errors about missing openGL files, and i have no idea why.
+Either use the docker image, upgrade your system, or try installing GLFW 3.2 from source.

 I recommend also installing `patchage` and `jack-keyboard`, but they are in no way required.

 With this set up, you can build & run the TOP-1 with